Geography & Environmental Studies

 3 Credits (3)

-This course explores critical, qualitative, and creative methods within human geography and related fields.
+This course explores qualitative, critical, and creative methodologies within human geography and related fields.
 We will examine epistemology, methodology, ethics, and critical reflexivity in research, as well as particular methods such as interviews, oral histories, questionnaires, participant observation, focus groups, archival research, visual methodologies, textual and discourse analysis, and arts-based approaches.

 Learning Outcomes

-- Develop and articulate a nuanced understanding of multiple critical, qualitative, and/or creative methods within human geography and related fields.
+2. Develop a nuanced understanding of multiple critical, qualitative, and/or creative methods within human geography and related fields.

-- Demonstrate knowledge of research ethics and the role of NMSU’s Institutional Review Board (IRB) in human subjects research, including the completion of the CITI Human Subjects training.
+3. Demonstrate knowledge of research ethics and the role of NMSU’s Institutional Review Board (IRB) in human subjects research, including through the completion of the CITI Human Subjects training.

 GEOG 585.
 Spatial Analysis and Modeling